CameronCombs578/Knowledge-Base-Combs/content/americas-habitats-animals/americas-mammals.md

 ---
 # Introduction

+>_"The greatness of a nation and its moral progress can be judged by the way its animals are treated."_
+>— Mahatma Gandhi (often applied broadly, including mammals)

 Mammals are warm-blooded animals that live in the Americas.
 They are distinct from other animals because of their hair and fur.
 In this section, mammals' habitats and adaptations are explored.
 ### Habitats